Treatment for IBS

 Women may tend to have symptoms around the time of menstruation, or they may have more symptoms during this time.

 Menopausal women have fewer symptoms than women who are still menstruating.
-Some women have also reported that certain symptoms increase during pregnancy
+Some women have also reported that specific symptoms increase during pregnancy.

 Symptoms of IBS in men

-Symptoms of IBS in men are the same as the symptoms in women.
+The symptoms of IBS in men are the same as those in women.
 However, a lot fewer men report their symptoms and seek treatment.

-The symptoms of Irritable Bowel Syndrome can vary from patient to patient and to make matters difficult; it shares symptoms with some other diseases.
+The symptoms of irritable bowel syndrome can vary from patient to patient, and to make matters worse, they share symptoms with some other diseases.
 Below are common symptoms that are usually reported.

-Natural treatment for IBS is another treatment for IBS that has proven to be helpful without causing any side effects.
-Listed below are different holistic approaches to the natural treatment for IBS.
+A natural treatment for IBS is another treatment that has proven to be helpful without causing any side effects.
+Below are different holistic approaches to natural treatment for IBS.

 Exercise

 Exercise is a home remedy for IBS that is thought to ease IBS symptoms.
-The release of natural painkiller endorphins may improve abdominal pain and other symptoms.
-Additionally, exercise has been shown to lower rates of depression and anxiety, known to overlap with IBS
+The release of the natural painkiller endorphins may improve abdominal pain and other symptoms.
+Additionally, exercise has been shown to lower rates of depression and anxiety, which are known to overlap with IBS.

 Yoga

-Taking the time to relax at home can be a wonderful treatment for IBS.
-Stress can be a big contributor to IBS symptoms.
-Learning how to manage it can really help alleviate symptoms, and the following techniques have been shown effective:
+Taking the time to relax at home can be an excellent treatment for IBS.
+Stress can be a significant contributor to IBS symptoms.
+Learning how to manage it can help alleviate symptoms, and the following techniques are effective:

-- Deep breathing: Breathing exercises can also help calm down the nerves that are misfiring in IBS.
-A study from 2013 found that those who tried deep breathing exercises reported fewer IBS symptoms than those who didn’t.
+• Deep breathing: Breathing exercises can also help calm the misfiring nerves in IBS.
+A 2013 study found that those who tried deep breathing exercises reported fewer IBS symptoms than those who didn’t.

-Herbs for IBS – effective and safe natural treatment for IBS
+Herbs for IBS: an effective and safe natural treatment for IBS

 Herbs for IBS belong to another group of natural remedies for IBS that help reduce the symptoms of IBS without causing side effects.

-Below are listed the most effective herbs for IIBS
+Below are the most effective herbs for IIBS

-Slippery elm is a herb for IBS that has a long history of use by Native Americans as a remedy for a variety of health conditions.
-In terms of digestive health, slippery elm is thought to calm irritation by coating the lining of the intestinal system
+Slippery elm is an herb for IBS that Native Americans have long used as a remedy for various health conditions.
+In terms of digestive health, slippery elm is thought to calm irritation by coating the lining of the intestinal system.

-A newer natural remedy to the IBS treatment list, artichoke leaf extract (ALE) shows some surprising promise.
-In a 2016 meta-analysis, various studies indicate that it is effective in reducing bowel movements from regular constipation and diarrhea down to “normal.
-Artichoke Leaf Extract is a natural treatment for IBS diarrhea
+A newer natural remedy to the IBS treatment list, artichoke leaf extract (ALE), shows some surprising promise.
+In a 2016 meta-analysis, various studies indicate that it effectively reduces bowel movements from regular constipation and diarrhea to “normal.
+Artichoke leaf extract is a natural treatment for IBS diarrhea.

-This is the fruit of the Amalaki tree is found throughout Asia and used often in Ayurvedic medicine.
-It is thought to positively affect overall digestion and serve as a laxative.
-Amalaki is a natural remedy for IBS diarrhea
+This fruit of the Amalaki tree is found throughout Asia and is often used in Ayurvedic medicine.
+It is thought to affect overall digestion and serve as a laxative.
+Amalaki is a natural remedy for IBS diarrhea.

-Triphala is an herbal preparation made the fruit of the bibhataki, haritaki, and Amalaki trees.
+Triphala is an herbal preparation made from the fruit of the bibhataki, haritaki, and amalaki trees.
 In addition to its laxative effect, Triphala is thought to reduce abdominal pain and bloating.
 This is another natural remedy for IBS diarrhea.

-Acupuncture is an ancient healing practice that comes from traditional Chinese medicine (TCM).
+Acupuncture is an ancient healing practice in traditional Chinese medicine (TCM).

 Acupuncture for IBS is a popular alternative therapy for IBS and other conditions.
-It’s proven effective for treating chronic pain, according to researchers at the National Institutes of Health (NIH).
+According to the National Institutes of Health (NIH), it’s proven effective for treating chronic pain.

 A study shows that acupuncture for IBS may help with abdominal bloating and other IBS symptoms.

-Homeopathy for Irritable Bowel Syndrome – #1 natural treatment for IBS
+Homeopathy for Irritable Bowel Syndrome—the #1 natural treatment for IBS

-There are drugs found effective for the treatment of irritable bowel syndrome, and their selection is based on the symptoms to be treated.
-Also, the psychological state of the patient including the mental state is put into account when administering Homeopathic treatment to each patient.
-This is because each patient is unique and there is a need to completely eradicate IBS in the system by getting to the root of the disease.
+Homeopathic drugs have been found effective for treating irritable bowel syndrome, and their selection is based on the symptoms to be treated.
+Also, the patient’s psychological state, including their mental state, is considered when administering homeopathic treatment to each patient.
+This is because each patient is unique, and there is a need to eradicate IBS in the system by getting to the root of the disease.
 Treatment requires some time, and it needs to be followed through.

-There are some common remedies for the treatment of IBS among many other remedies.
-Enumerated below are five of these remedies, and it is important to know that these remedies are not necessarily applicable to all Irritable Bowel Syndrome conditions.
-It is necessary to consult a qualified Homeopath.
+There are some common remedies for treating IBS, among many others.
+Enumerated below are five of these remedies, and it is essential to know that they do not necessarily apply to all Irritable Bowel Syndrome conditions.
+It is necessary to consult a qualified homeopath.

 Aloe

 Aloe is the best homeopathic remedy prescribed for IBS when diarrhea is observed.
-The patient feels a bearing down feeling around the rectum, and mucus may be seen in the stool of such.
-Due to the uncertainty that surrounds the way the person feels, the patient feels insecure most times.
+The patient feels a bearing-down feeling around the rectum, and mucus may be seen in the stool.
+Due to the uncertainty surrounding how the person feels, the patient often feels insecure.

 Nux Vomica